NarekMosisian/unix-storage-manager-cli/README.md

   - Confirmation dialogs present all files and associated directories that will be removed, ensuring safe deletion.

 - **Cross‑Platform Application Discovery:**
-  - Centralizes handling of `.app` vs. `.desktop` extensions and `APP_DIRS` for unified scanning and deletion on both macOS and Linux.
+  - Centralizes handling of `.app` vs. `.desktop` extensions and search roots for unified scanning and deletion on both macOS and Linux.

 - **Package Manager Removal (Linux):**
-  - Introduces `delete_via_package_manager` to detect and uninstall via apt, dnf/yum, or pacman where available.
+  - Detects and uninstalls via `apt`, `dnf`/`yum`, or `pacman` where available.

 - **Critical Application Protection:**
   - Prevents deletion of essential system apps (e.g., Finder, Safari, gnome‑terminal) to avoid accidental damage.